 The Kitchen Goes to War

-The project will explore why rationing was introduced, how it worked and how families on the home front were encouraged to ‘do their bit’ for the war.
-Pupils from Springhead Primary School in Newcastle under Lyme are
+The ‘Kitchen Goes to War’ exhibition explores why rationing was introduced during the First World War, how it worked and how families on the home front were encouraged to ‘do their bit’ for the war effort.

 Heritage Lottery Museum & Archive Service Libraries & Arts Service